-Explanation of how the event will contribute to a mandate and/or purpose of the proposed club.
+Explanation of how the event will contribute to a mandate and/or purpose of the proposed Club.

 A proposed budget submitted on the approved MSU Clubs Budget template.

-The application package must be submitted online to the Clubs Administrator by December 1st.
+The application package must be submitted online to the Clubs Administrator by December 1;